 If you’re not into museums, you can enjoy the beach at Barceloneta and have a wonderful seaside lunch at any number of cafes.

-If you have an ‘extra’ day in Barcelona, consider a day trip to Montserrat and the Penedés area
+Consider a day trip from Barcelona to Montserrat and the Penedés area

 About an hours drive from Barcelona is the monastery of Montserrat.
 The complex sit high on the mountain of the same name (Montserrat means ‘serrated edge’ and the distinctive shape is remarkably similar to the shapes seen in Gaudi’s work) The monastery is accessible by car, cable car or rack railway.
 Once at the top there are trails to hike and a pilgrimage path to explore.
 But if your time is limited, you’ll want to focus on the monastery itself and the small but excellent art museum in the complex.